inductivekickback/neRF/README.md

 * Both triggers can be locked out
 * Haptic feedback can be initiated for a specified amount of time
 ### Building and flashing
 This project is built from the v1.2.0 tag of [nRF Connect SDK](https://www.nordicsemi.com/Software-and-tools/Software/nRF-Connect-SDK).
+The recommended project location is "nrf/samples/bluetooth/neRF".
 ### Building and flashing on nRF52840 dongle
 Enabling the log and USB console can prevent the application from starting if there is no USB host (i.e. if running from the blaster's batteries instead of a USB port).